 Habitat: Montane pine-oak forest and humid forest from 1200 to 3000m elevation.

-Distribution: Mexico south of Chiapas to Guatemala, El Salvador and Honduras.
+Distribution: Southern Mexico to Guatemala, El Salvador and Honduras.

 Original Description: Sclater, Philip Lutley, and Salvin, Osbert.
 1868.
 Proceedings of the Scientific Meetings of the Zoological Society of London for the Year 1868 (PZS): Pt.
 1, p.
 58.